MicrosoftDocs/Contribute/Contribute/index.md

    ![Propose file change](./media/index/submit-pull-request.png)

 5. Now that you've proposed your change, you need to ask the owners of the repository to "pull" your changes into their repository.
 This is done using something called a "pull request".
-When you click on **Propose file change**, a new page that appears similar to the following is displayed:
+When you select **Propose file change**, a new page similar to the following is displayed:

    ![create pull request](media/index/create-pull-request.png)